 WHAT IS THE ALS?

-The HCV Network’s Assessor Licensing Scheme (ALS) issues licences to qualified professionals worldwide and monitors their performance by evaluating their HCV or HCV-HCSA assessment reports.
-Before the ALS launched in 2014, the Network did not have a quality assurance system to guarantee the adequate identification of HCVs and High Carbon Stock forests.
-The scheme provides continuous development opportunities, normative guidance to guide Licensed Assessors in the field, and training opportunities for current and future assessors.
+The Assessor Licensing Scheme (ALS) issues licences to qualified professionals worldwide and monitors their performance through desk-based evaluation of their HCV or HCV-HCSA assessment reports.
+The scheme provides continuous development opportunities, manuals and guidance to assist Licensed Assessors in the field, and training opportunities for current and future assessors.
 For a detailed description of how the ALS works, please read the ALS Specification.

 HOW IT WORKS

 - Prospective assessors apply for a licence following the application guidelines and application process

-- Through report evaluations and continuous development opportunities, Licensed Assessors can improve their work over time.
+- Through desk-based report evaluations and continuous development opportunities, Licensed Assessors can improve their skills over time.